 Deep Learning is a kind of machine learning technique that involves layering many simpler machine learning models on top of each other, and gluing them together with an Activation Function.
 The rise of deep learning has enabled much of the advanced AI that we see today, from machine translation to Snapchat filters.

 Convolutional neural networks, as described above, are a kind of deep learning model.

 Traditional machine learning models involve a much smaller number of parameters, and often end up doing only a few simple operations on some incoming numbers.
 In contrast, with deep learning, a number is input (such as a pixel or fragment of audio signal), and it passes through many layers of mathematical operations before the model produces its output:

 An Evolutionary Algorithm is way of improving an AI using methods inspired by biological evolution, in particular random mutations and natural selection.

 If you train a machine learning model, it can be tempting to measure its performance using accuracy.
 For example, if a model to identify presence/absence of tumours scores 90% accuracy, that’s good, right?
 But what if 90% of your patients have no tumour, and the model predicts ‘no tumour’ for 100% of your patients?
 The model is completely useless but would still score 90%!
-That’s why we use the F-Score, which is a more robust measure that can handle imbalanced classes.
+That’s why we use the F-Score, which is a more robust measure and key data science concept that can handle imbalanced classes.